hitchcliff/redux-env/README.md

-This is a Boiler plate for React, Redux, Thunk and Typescript.
+This is a Boiler plate for React, Redux, Thunk and Typescript only.